 This is yet another topic of various opinions and debates.
 There are many types of cages/housing to choose from!
-I have a couple of guinea pig starter kit cages, but I also really like to make cages out of Rubbermaid/Sterilite bins.
+I prefer to make cages out of Rubbermaid/Sterilite bins.
 These are very economical and easy to clean!
 I recommend a minumum of 110 qts but the bigger the better!

 Here are a couple of videos for reference on how to make one-

 If you don't have the luxury of leaving the lid off, because you might have cats or dogs or small children that could get into the cage, I have cut big rectangles in the center of the lids, and hot glued screen mesh over it for ventilation.
 You can find it super cheap at Walmart or Lowe's, Home Depot, etc.

 There are also a lot of great options on Amazon, such as the Critter Nation cages.
 I personally don't have that kind of space, but they look pretty cool and spacious.
 Just make sure it's something that you won't mind cleaning once a week!
 DO NOT HOUSE YOUR HEDGEHOG IN AN AQUARIUM.
 There is no air flow in an aquarium.
 Cages with wires are also not recommended; some hedgehogs try to be escape artists and can get stuck and die!